pragy10/basics/README.md

 # basics
-its all about beginner level python programming that I learnt when I was one
+Its all about beginner level python programming that I learned when I was one